OSGeo/grass/doc/development/rfc/python_language_support.md

 The minimum support for Python will, in contrast, likely change more often, due to each (minor) version’s 5-years life-time.
-At this date, the oldest still-alive Python version is 3.6, to be retired in December 2021.
+At this date, the oldest still-alive Python version is 3.7, to be retired in June 2023.

 ## Version Updates